mylesagray/vspherecompute-operator/README.md

 Create a `vSphereCompute` object reflecting the VM(s) you want created, an example can be found at [deploy/crds/bia_v1alpha1_vspherecompute_cr.yaml](deploy/crds/bia_v1alpha1_vspherecompute_cr.yaml)

-Import into K8s:
+Import the `vSphereCompute` object into K8s:

 ```sh
 kubectl create -f deploy/crds/bia_v1alpha1_vspherecompute_cr.yaml
 ```

-VM will be spun up on your environment as specified in [deploy/operator.yaml](deploy/operator.yaml).
+A VM will be spun up on the environment as specified in [deploy/operator.yaml](deploy/operator.yaml).

 Get the current BIA deployed and managed VMs
 ```sh